 - Lincoln, Gainsborough, Boothby Graffoe, Cleethorpes in Lincolnshire.

-But wherever you live, it’s worth noting that despite ‘average’ rainfall in 2017, 2018 has already seen the Environment Agency issue a warning that flooding in the UK is likely to become more frequent, thanks to climate change.
+Wherever you live, it’s worth noting that despite ‘average’ rainfall year on year, the Environment Agency has issued a warning that flooding in the UK is likely to become more frequent, thanks to climate change.

 How can you find out your level of risk?

-- Looking more closely at the flood risk to a particular property using the Gov.uk’s Check Flood Risk service.
+Look more closely at the flood risk to a particular property using the Gov.uk’s online service.
 This includes information on applying direct to the Environment Agency for data relating to a property, which can be extremely useful for insurance purposes and when deciding whether to purchase or rent a property.

 Results are offered in a visual map and text-based form, which immediately tells you the level of risk – dark blue areas of land are at risk of sea flooding) and makes it easy to tell if you are living (or proposing to live) in an area benefiting from flood defences.